sfigg/commercialization-public/manufacture/desktop/features-on-demand-non-language-fod.md

 ---
 author: themar
 Description: 'Features on Demand v2 (Capabilities), introduced in Windows 10, are Windows feature packages that can be added at any time.
-This page describes non-language FoDs.'
+This page describes non-language FODs.'
 MSHAttr: 'PreferredLib:/library/windows/hardware'
 title: 'Available features on demand' ms.author: themar